 By Katrina Alcorn

 At age 37, Katrina Alcorn was a content mother with a thriving career.
 Suddenly, on her way to Target to buy diapers, she experienced a breakdown.
-This began a harrowing journey through depression, anxiety, and insomnia, during which she wondered why and how mothers were expected to do it all.
+Thus began a harrowing journey through depression, anxiety and insomnia, during which she wondered why and how mothers were expected to do it all.
 Here, she tells her story while weaving in research about the careers and personal lives of working mothers and the health consequences of juggling too many demands and offers a better, more realistic path forward.

 By Jessica N. Turner